MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-managed-and-native-code.md

 ---
 title: "Tutorial: Debug managed and native code (mixed mode)"
-description: Learn how to debug a native DLL from a .NET Core or .NET Framework app using mixed-mode debugging ms.custom: "" ms.date: "10/24/2018" ms.technology: "vs-ide-debug"
+description: Learn how to debug a native DLL from a .NET Core or .NET Framework app using mixed mode debugging ms.custom: "" ms.date: "10/24/2018" ms.technology: "vs-ide-debug"